decimal1700/md-covid-19/README.md

 # COVID-19 in Maryland

-PHP script to find cases of COVID-19 by Maryland cities/towns.
+This is a PHP script to find cases of COVID-19 by Maryland cities/towns.
 Automatically updates with the Maryland Department of Health's daily database updates.
 The Department offers data by ZIP code: this tool organizes them into groups based on a user input of a city/town.

 Publicly available data includes regional case counts across the country, for example, as in a repository provided by The New York Times.
 However, that data usually indexes large metro areas or counties.
 This offers more specific data with city/town names, but is limited to the scope of Maryland.